 According to Francis Landy, the male lover's possession and enjoyment of the garden of love's fruits (5:1) do, in fact, constitute the one act of consummation in the poem.
 As a result, this becomes the emotional center of the poem around which all other -scenes are grouped.
-19 Ariel and Chana Bloch, the authors of our translation, come to a similar conclusion, though by different means and with different implications.
+Ariel and Chana Bloch, the authors of our translation, come to a similar conclusion, though by different means and with different implications.
 Notice too, how they invoke the p'shat QUO sense of the text for their explanation,

 For centuries, exegetes have considered their [the lovers'] relationship chaste, ignoring the plain sense of the Hebrew.
 The word dodim, which occurs six times in the Song, including the opening verse- 'Your dodim are better than wine' - is almost always translated as 'love,' though it refers specifically to sexual love.
-Moreover, metaphors of feasting suggest fulfillment, particularly when they are in the perfect tense, and the verb 'to come into' or 'to enter' often has a patently sexual meaning in biblical Hebrew...All this strengthens our conviction that the sexual relationship between the two lovers is not just yearned for - as has often been assumed - but actually consummated.20
+Moreover, metaphors of feasting suggest fulfillment, particularly when they are in the perfect tense, and the verb 'to come into' or 'to enter' often has a patently sexual meaning in biblical Hebrew...All this strengthens our conviction that the sexual relationship between the two lovers is not just yearned for - as has often been assumed - but actually consummated.

-19 Francis Landy, "Song of Songs," Literary Guide to the Bible, ed's.
+&lt;sup>19 Francis Landy, "Song of Songs," Literary Guide to the Bible, ed's.
 Robert Alter and Frank Kermode (Cambridge: Belknap Press of Harvard University Press, 1987) 316-317.

-Significantly for our theological question, however, the Blochs qualify this consummation as follows: "[the couple] move[s] from desire to anticipation to fulfillment and back to desire; sexual consummation, expressed in 5:1 and 6:12, is an episode in the poem, not its grand finale, and it doesn't appease their hunger for very long."21 According to this understanding, a theology of yearning is suggested, although moments - however fleeting - of actual encounter, of union with the divine, are also indicated.
+Significantly for our theological question, however, the Blochs qualify this consummation as follows: "[the couple] move[s] from desire to anticipation to fulfillment and back to desire; sexual consummation, expressed in 5:1 and 6:12, is an episode in the poem, not its grand finale, and it doesn't appease their hunger for very long."
+According to this understanding, a theology of yearning is suggested, although moments - however fleeting - of actual encounter, of union with the divine, are also indicated.

 Noted scholar of Song of Songs, Marvin Pope, remains far more equivocal in his reading of this infamous passage.
-He is willing to state that "the language is at least suggestive."22 In 5:3, for example, Pope refers to the well-known use of "feet" as a euphemism for genitals.
+He is willing to state that "the language is at least suggestive."
+In 5:3, for example, Pope refers to the well-known use of "feet" as a euphemism for genitals.
 For Pope, though, it is in the beginning of 5:4, where his literalizing of the metaphor leads him to a most graphic depiction, even if it is still only suggestive of intercourse,

-Given the attested use of 'hand' as a surrogate for phallus, there can be no question that, whatever the context, the statement "my love thrust his 'hand' into the hole" would be suggestive of coital intromission, even without the succeeding line descriptive of the emotional reaction of the female.23 commenting in the 1950's, acknowledges that the words "from the hole", or min hachor α{1} , or min hachor α{1} , are extremely difficult.
-Although he recognizes that some translate the phrase as "through" the door, Gordis asserts that the context of the preoposition min α{1} implies "withdrawal" and that "...there is no need to read...the 'peering-hole' as an obscene term for the vagina."
-24 The lover was merely withdrawing his hand from the door just as he was getting ready to let himself in.
+Given the attested use of 'hand' as a surrogate for phallus, there can be no question that, whatever the context, the statement "my love thrust his 'hand' into the hole" would be suggestive of coital intromission, even without the succeeding line descriptive of the emotional reaction of the female.

+As certain as Pope is that the phrase (using his translation) "my love thrust his hand into the hole" is suggestive of coitus, Robert Gordis is certain that it is not.
+Gordis, commenting in the 1950's, acknowledges that the words "from the hole", or min hachor $\alpha{1}$ , or min hachor $\alpha{1}$ , are extremely difficult.
+Although he recognizes that some translate the phrase as "through" the door, Gordis asserts that the context of the preoposition min $\alpha{1}$ implies "withdrawal" and that "...there is no need to read...the 'peering-hole' as an obscene term for the vagina."
+The lover was merely withdrawing his hand from the door just as he was getting ready to let himself in.
 Gordis obviously rejects (and possibly even resents) the suggestion that chapter five bears genital imagery, and so this does not represent consummation for him.
-Interestingly enough, both he and the Blochs rely on p'shat α{2} meanings for their argument, though they come to opposite conclusions.
+Interestingly enough, both he and the Blochs rely on p'shat $\alpha{2}$ .